 In the last period of this academic year, two courses created for the Edu Challenge started.
 During the Edu Challenge students get the opportunity to create and later teach their own course.
-Robin Wisse founded the Edu challenge together with Sven Rouschop.
+Robin founded the Edu challenge together with her class mate Sven.
 Robin just finished her Bachelor's in Philosophy in Utrecht and is active at Lijst VUUR in the University Council and local political party Student & Starter.

 How did you and Sven come up with the Edu Challenge?